 - Their customer service support is outstanding

 Elite Blog Academy is a course by my favorite and very first blogger that I ever followed, Ruth Soukup of Living Well Spending Less.
 She is a blogging guru and her 12 unit course helps you turn your blog into a business.
-You can check out my review Small Bloggers Benefit from Elite Blog Academy Too.
+You can check out my review How Elite Blog Academy Helped Me Earn a Full-Time Income Online.
 This course is only available once a year, so be sure to get on Ruth’s email list so you don’t miss out next time it opens.

 Building a Framework: The Ultimate Blogging Handbook this course leads you through the setup process for a blog, strategies for monetization, social media and list building.
 I wrote a detailed review on this here: Building a Framework: The Ultimate Blogging Handbook Review